 If you are part of a very large group and taken around Bali using a large bus, you may end up at some place called Central Park before heading to Kuta Beach.
 Large bus are forbidden to enter Kuta area, therefore the local government provide a dedicated terminal for Kuta Beach visitors.

 From Central Park, you will ride a semi-open minibus to Kuta Beach.
-The ride is about 15 to 30 minutes depending on many things:
+The ride is about 15 to 30 minutes or even 1 hour, depending on many things:

 - Most visitor come to Kuta for the sunset, so high volume of traffic is to be expected when the clock is past 4pm local time.

 - On weekends – and especially long weekends – the traffic will be a lot more heavier.
 Usually because domestic tourists from neighboring islands want to spend their holiday in Bali.